-• The central task of the company must be communication of information and forming of opinions.

-C.2 direct + indirect votings with the 3-groups-co-determination: In some companies there can be the wish, not to decide in the representative SB for some votings, but instead choose a direct-democratic way.
-Possibilities for this:

-- E.g. during the election of the board of managers the shareholders and the employees of the company could vote themselves.
-Their votes are weight according to their proportion of vote in the SB. - Such a procedure is not useful for the population-representatives and for the employeesrepresentatives according to 4.2.b.
-For those the alternatives are: - $\circ\,$ They use their voting right as ever in the SB - or they can voluntarily give off their voting right.
-For single votings every populationrepresentative can voluntarily give her or his voting right to all employees or to all shareholders.
-So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them.

-C.3 local utility companies for energy and water: For these it can be considered, whether rather C.1 or a 3-groups-co-determination is appropriate (both alternatives are possible also for communal or municipal companies).
+- The central task of the company must be communication of information and forming of opinions. - C.2 direct + indirect votings with the 3-groups-co-determination: In some companies there can be the wish, not to decide in the representative SB for some votings, but instead choose a direct-democratic way.
+Possibilities for this: - E.g. during the election of the board of managers the shareholders and the employees of the company could vote themselves.
+Their votes are weight according to their proportion of vote in the SB. - Such a procedure is not useful for the population-representatives and for the employees-representatives according to 4.2.b.
+But they can give up their voting rights voluntarily.
+For example, for single votings every population-representative can voluntarily give her or his voting right to all employees or to all shareholders.
+So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them. - C.3 local utility companies for energy and water: For these it can be considered, whether rather C.1 or a 3-groups-co-determination is appropriate (both alternatives are possible also for communal or municipal companies).
 One could think of a solution similar to C.1, the consumers would then correspond to the members.
 But energy and water are often not obtained at the location where the customers of a utility company live.
 This rather speaks in favor of the use of a 3-groups-co-determination, because through the population-representatives also those people can be represented, that live near the sources of energy and water.